Your study is divided across taught hours, studio and/or work environment time, and independent study.

-After acquiring the understanding, skills and techniques that enable you to approach work using the concept of ‘Psychological Realism’, Level 5 consists of more advanced work concerned with aspects of dramatic structure and the implications of style for the actor.
-I
+Level 5 involves more advanced work, concerned with aspects of dramatic structure and the implications of style for the actor.

-In Level 5, you will learn to regard the audience as an integral factor in the creative process.
-Practical work will take the form of Workshops leading to performance which will be viewed by an internal audience.
+In your second year, you will learn to see the audience as an integral factor in the creative process.

 Level 6 encourages you to extend the scope and depth of your exploration of the acting process by providing you with a range of creative challenges.

 In preparation for professional life, your work in this year of study will be focused on work-related study in theatre production.